Josiah5x/Todo-List-API/README.md

 ## Todo-List-API
  Todo-List-API-With-Golang MVC

  Welcome to our project!
-This is a Todo list App made in Golang using MVC pattern.
+This is a Todo list App made in Golang using MVC pattern and Databas(mongoDB).
 It allows users to quickly and easily Add,Update Delete.
 With this App, users can effortlessly manage their tasks and events, helping them stay organized and on top of their to-do list.
 We hope you enjoy and we look forward to your contributions!

 ------------------------------------------------------------------

 ## User Section

->
-- To access our todo you must be Identify as a potential User
-- Login if register
-- A Token will be given valid for 24h
-- Below are the Steps to us
+#### Register :
+* Require Firstname, Lastname Email Username, password
+* Return appropriate response

+#### Login :
+* Require email and password as the post body.
+* Authenticate the user through provided credentials.
+* If the user is verified and the email/password is correct, respond with a JWT token, otherwise show the appropriate response

 ------------------------------------------------------------------